Snapshot filesystem + memory before risky work

 A context manager you already know.
 Wrap your agent loop and get transactional execution for free.

-from rewind_sdk import session, wrap_langgraph
+from rewind_sdk import session, Verifier, wrap_langgraph

 sandbox = session("agent_sandbox", workspace="./my_codebase", auto_commit=True)